JaneJeon/bazaar-backend/docs/api.md

 ### <a name="wsccnac"></a> ws `/commissions/:commissionId/negotiations/:artistId/chats`
 This *websocket* endpoint is used to communicate live with the other party - creating chat messages and receiving *live* updates should be done through this socket.

+### <a name="#postsacc"></a> POST `/stripe/accounts`
+This post method should be used to create a seller account for an artist.
+It takes in data containing the authorization code obtained from stripe on the frontend.
+This route requires that the user be logged in, and that the user sends over a cookie in order to be used.

+### <a name="#postscust"></a> POST `/stripe/customers`
+This post method should be used to create a customer account on the backend.
+It requires that the frontend send over a stripeToken for a payment source related to that user (e.g. credit card).
+The user must be logged, and the user must send over a cookie in order to use this route.

+### <a name="#patchscomm"></a> POST `/stripe/commissions/:commissionId`
+This patch method should be used to send the payment for a commission.
+By doing so, it begins the commission process on the backend.
+For a buyer to use this method, they must first be a valid stripe customer, which requires calling `/stripe/customers`.
+The user must be logged, and the user must send over a cookie in order to use this route.